+Practical recommendation 1

-Practical recommendation 1.
-It is critical that I.T. organizations use different communication within I.T. approaches and business organizations.
-Communication will assist with clarifying confusion about constructs about the management of E.A. as well as achieve a common understanding of the overall E.A. initiatives (Simon et al., 2013).
-Communication should be simple, fluid, and ongoing with leadership, and users of the I.T. organization and the business organization.
+I.T. organizations must use different communication approaches within I.T. and business organizations.
+Communication will assist with clarifying confusion about constructs about the management of E.A. as well as achieve a common understanding of the overall 2013). initiatives E.A.
+(Simon et al., Communication should be simple, fluid, and ongoing with leadership and users of the I.T. organization and the business organization.
 The interface will provide a foundation for common understanding for both business and I.T. stakeholders (Simon et al., 2013).
 Based on the research findings, communication should not be a one-time approach; discussion should be ongoing.

+Practical recommendation 2

-Practical recommendation 2.
-The proposal is that more research is conducted about the usefulness obtaining support from stakeholders before the implementation of the E.A. transformation process.
-Support from the stakeholders (e.g., users and leadership) at all levels of E.A. transformation process should be obtained.
-Obtaining assistance from users is a necessary step to initiate a successful I.T. implementation process (Godoe & Johansen, 2012).
-The findings revealed that gaining buyin from stakeholders is essential in the practical execution of the E.A. transformation process.
-Obtaining support from stakeholders will minimize the challenges of executing the E.A. transformation process and influencing the views of the stakeholders.
+The proposal is that more research is conducted about the usefulness of obtaining support from stakeholders before implementing the E.A. transformation process.
+Support from the stakeholders (e.g., users and leadership) at all levels of the E.A. transformation process should be obtained.
+Obtaining assistance from users is necessary to initiate a successful I.T. implementation process (Godoe & Johansen, 2012).
+The findings revealed that gaining buy-in from stakeholders is essential in the E.A. transformation process's practical execution.
+Obtaining support from stakeholders will minimize the challenges of executing the E.A. transformation process and assist with influencing the stakeholders' views.

+Practical recommendation 3
-Practical recommendation 3.
-The proposal is to incorporate a plan during all stages of the E.A.

-transformation process.
-Based on the findings, including a project is a means for tracking the components of the current state and the target state of the E.A. transformation process.
+The proposal is to incorporate a plan during all stages of the E.A. transformation process.
+Based on the findings, including a project is a means for tracking the current state's components and the target state of the E.A. transformation process.
 The research results of this study highlighted that a plan (i.e., E.A. plan) is necessary for making the E.A. transformation process more efficient.
-Research participants agreed that putting together an action plan, a project plan, and a deployment plan as well as creating a timeline for the E.A. plan should be presented to the stakeholders before the I.T. infrastructure changes occur.
+Research participants agreed that putting together an action plan, a project plan, and a deployment plan and creating a timeline for the E.A. plan should be presented to the stakeholders before the I.T. infrastructure changes occur.
 Doing so may ensure that the E.A. transformation process is executed in a more agile fashion.
-Strategically, incorporating a plan plays a vital role in the synergy of the stages within the E.A. transformation process.
-Further, a program may aid in the creation of an enterprise mission, vision, and strategic business plan.
-Previous research suggested that for the planning process to be successful, building relationships with crucial E.A. stakeholders may be required if the E.A. transformation process is to be executed successfully (Meyers, 2011).
+Strategically, incorporating a plan plays a vital role in the synergy of the E.A. transformation process stages.
+Further, a program may aid in creating an enterprise mission, vision, and strategic business plan.
+Previous research suggested that building relationships with crucial E.A. stakeholders may be required if the E.A. transformation process is to be executed successfully (Meyers, 2011).